warehouse-13/hammertime/README.md

 Why did I make this?
 Well we used to use another generic GRPC client, but we discovered that, for reasons I do not yet know, it [didn't like some of the enum values we returned](https://github.com/weaveworks/flintlock/issues/313#issuecomment-991015159).
 So here we are.

+I have kept it around because it makes working with flintlock very straightforward.

+### Versioning

+Latest of hammertime is always aligned with latest of flintlock.
+Check the release notes for potential breakages.

+TODO compatibility table

 ### Installation